jantman/awslimitchecker/docs/source/cli_usage.rst

      -C CRITICAL_THRESHOLD, --critical-threshold CRITICAL_THRESHOLD
                            default critical threshold (percentage of limit);
                            default: 99
+     --skip-ta             do not attempt to pull *any* information on limits from Trusted Advisor
      --no-color            do not colorize output
      -v, --verbose         verbose output. specify twice for debug-level output.
      -V, --version         print version number and exit.